cedmandocdoc/agos/README.md

 Creates a Stream that immediately emit an error upon started.

 - Arguments:
-  - `error` type any, value that will be propagated on sink error.
+  - `error`: value that will be propagated on sink error.
 - Return: Stream

 ---